aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 ### Step 4 - Testing your Automation

 Trusted Advisor won't trigger the event until a real EC2 instance High Utilization has been detected ( This could take some time).
 Therefore to simulate this, we will simulate our automation by doing one of the following.

+<details>
-**[Option 1] - Test your automation by invoking a mock Lambda events**
+<summary> **Option 1** - Test your automation by invoking a mock Lambda events
+</summary><p>

 In this step we will simulate our automation by invoking the lambda function through the Test Event.
 We will create a test event in lambda function and pass on a mock Trusted Advisor payload to invoke our automation process.

-<details>
-<summary>[ Click here for detailed steps ]</summary><p>

 1. From AWS console make sure to select the us-east-1 region.
 2. From AWS console, click on Services and type in Lambda in the search bar and press enter.